IvkoPivko/ivee/README.md

 # IVEE - a Powerful Programable RPN Calculator based on FORTH

-  Version 1.0.1, (c) 2025 by Ivko based on the code by deetee/zooxo
+  Version 1.0.1, (c) 2025 by Ivko based on the code by deetee/zooxo.
-   // Version 1.0, (c) 2020 by deetee/zooxo
   This software is covered by the 3-clause BSD license.
   ____________________